Loading…

 Planning tip

-When to go, November to February; the desert is extremely hot the rest of the year.
+Best Time to Visit, November to February; the desert is extremely hot the rest of the year.

 Getting there, A long drive from Karachi or Mirpurkhas, deep into Tharparkar district near the Indian border.